:max_bytes(150000):strip_icc()/Foot-Massagers-Group-Leticia-Almeida-photo-02-f6246a14ff004371bdfe9f8a438e0029.jpg)

 Only massages the bottom of the feet

 The TheraFlow Dual Foot Massager Roller is not at all fancy, but it does a great job relieving foot pain and tension.
 In fact, it received perfect scores in both efficacy and overall value.
-One tester even noted, "This one surprised me, as it wasn't big or fancy and didn't heat up.
-But this little wooden device delivered the best massage out of all the massagers I tested.”
+We were surprised at the effectiveness even though it wasn't big or fancy and didn't heat up.
+But this little wooden device delivered a great targeted massage, nonetheless.

-Because the massager is manual, our testers noted that it's easy to determine the level of pressure and comfort depending on how firmly you place your feet down.
-That said, one tester expressed disappointment that users can't sink back into the couch during use—you have to be actively working your feet to get results.
+Because the massager is manual, it's easy to adjust the level of pressure and comfort depending on how firmly you place your feet down.
+That said, you can't sink back into the couch during use—you have to be actively working your feet to get results.

 There are four rows of ridged rollers and one nubbed, all arranged in an arch that mimics your foot’s natural position.
 The ridges are optimally spaced to press into trigger points on your feet and hit all the right spots for pain relief.
-Our testers loved the anti-slip strips on the bottom to keep the massager from moving.
+We also love the anti-slip strips on the bottom to keep the massager from moving.

 Price at time of publish: $25